 When skin is at its optimal health it not only helps to relieve the need to scratch, but it also protects it from scratching and picking lesions.
 There are also sometimes little bumps caused by a condition called

-, which can lead to compulsive skin picking.
+Keratosis Pilaris, which can lead to compulsive picking.

 When presented with little bumps either from this disorder or another problem, such as acne or eczema, the compulsion to pick can be very compelling for some individuals.
 Therefore, putting proactive practices in place to increase skin health, keep hands occupied, and increase alternative methods of releasing endorphins can work to decrease the problem behavior.